drupalprojects/memcache/README.txt

  8. Make sure the following line also exists, to ensure that the special cache_form bin is assigned to non-volatile storage:
       $conf['cache_class_cache_form'] = 'DrupalDatabaseCache';
+ 9. Optionally also add the following two lines to tell Drupal not to bootstrap the database when serving cached pages to anonymous visitors:
+      $conf['page_cache_without_database'] = TRUE;
+      $conf['page_cache_invoke_hooks'] = FALSE;
+    If setting page_cache_without_database to TRUE, you also have to set page_cache_invoke_hooks to FALSE or you'll see an error like "Fatal error:
+    Call to undefined function module_list()".
- 9. Bring your site back online.
+10. Bring your site back online.

 For more detailed instructions on (1) and (2) above, please see the documentation online on drupal.org which includes links to external